markdave123-py/markdave123-py/README.md

 #### About
 Here are some basic things to know about DavidMark👽👳🏾‍♂️;

-- 🔭 I’m currently working on acquiring DSA skills,
-- 🌱 I’m currently exploring Backend Web Development,
+- 🌱 I’m currently exploring Data Development,
-- 👯 I’m looking for people to contribute to my projects.
+- 👯 Currently working in the blockchain space,
 - 🤔 I’m looking for help with expanding my community,
 - 💬 Ask me about anything🌚,
 - 📫 How to reach me: Email: nwaekwudavid@gmail.com, Phone: +2349136882184,